sashafr/scalar_journal/GeneralDocumentation/covfefe.md

 EDIT 14 JUNE 2017 - Actually, Scalar has that functionality, so we're good with what we have.
 Unless Peter wants something different.

 I did do some modifications to the dashboard code, however.
+This is mainly to ensure that all of a user's books (and not just all duplicatable books) can be duplicated.
 Things are commented appropriately.

 -- Peer Reviews --

 This will be used in lieu of comments.
 Those with editor priveleges will be able to comment.
 These will be the bases for the peer reviews.
 In regard to implementation, I haven't gotten there yet.

+-- Filtering By Tags (Description) --
+To increase the search capabilities of Scalar, and to keep in line with the blog style that Peter wants, we've implemented the use of search tags.
+For sake of getting things to work, you put the tags at the end of the description, and while searching, Scalar looks at any article with that tag (or if the article's title has that keyword)

--- Filterning By Tags --
+-- Filtering By Tags (Scalar Tags) --
+In Scalar, there are elements called tags, which handle content

+-- Passwords --

+We're assuming that Peter will have to create the accounts.
+We're also assuming that he wants secure passwords.
+We're also assuming that he won't want to create those passwords.
+So, we automated the password generation process.
+Since they're randomized, make sure that the user writes down the password.

 -- Known Issues --